user202729/plover_websocket_server/README.md

 ## How to Use

-TODO: Enable it in Configure -> Plugins then just connect to http://localhost:8086/websocket with your client and get the data pushed to you as event: data formatted JSON.
+* Enable it in Configure -> Plugins
+* Connect to http://localhost:8086/websocket with your client and get the data pushed to you as event: data formatted JSON.
 Sending 'close' disconnects you.

 Will add more details and the exact APIs later in development.